goessner/microjam-g2/docs/example.md

 ---
 "layout": "page"
 ---
-# g2 &ndash; Interactiv Weak Contrained Geometry
+# g2 &ndash; Interactive Weak Constrained Geometry

 This are mostly `g2` features shown here.
 You can select and move the three circular handles in the vector graphics below.